 David Roche has extensive operational and strategic experience in book, music, DVD and computer games retailing.
 He became Product Director of Waterstone’s in January 2002, having previously held the same position on the Board of their sister company HMV Europe for 6 years.
 In both these roles he was responsible for the commercial strategy across stores in the UK and Europe.

-After graduating from Durham University with a BA Hons in Psychology, he started his working life in manufacturing, with an international textile company, before switching to retailing.
+After graduating from Durham University with a BA Hons in Psychology, he undertook a professional qualification in Hypnosis at the Institute of Hypnosis and Parapsychology.
+He then started his working life in manufacturing, with an international textile company, before switching to retailing.
 He spent three years in buying and merchandising roles in fashion retailing, before joining HMV as Operations Manager in 1989.
 He spent twelve years at HMV before joining Waterstone’s.
 He joined Borders UK in March 2006.

 David was awarded an honorary fellowship by the University of Central Lancashire (UCLan) in 2017 for services to the British book industry.